Teeth Whitening

 While dental implants do not stain, natural teeth can become discolored over time due to food, drinks, and lifestyle habits.
 To ensure that your natural teeth and implant crowns continue to blend seamlessly, it is important to take steps to prevent tooth staining.

-Foods and Drinks That Cause Stains
+Stain-Causing Foods and Drinks to Avoid

 Certain foods and beverages are more likely to stain teeth.
 These include: